-The next section contains index definitions for each MIB variable in the SUBTREE of the form:
+Index definitions for each MIB variable in the SUBTREE have the following:

 '''

-#define I mib-variable nnnn
+#define I mib-variable

+nnnn

 '''

-These values are unique for each MIB variable within a subtree and are the index into the object table for this MIB variable.
+These values are unique for each MIB variable within a MIB subtree and are the index into the object table for this MIB variable.
 These values are also generally used to differentiate between variables that are implemented in the same method routine so they can be used in a switch operation.